otrv4/otrv4/otrv4.md

    * In the case that she immediately receives a data message:
      * Follows what is defined in the
        [When you receive a Data Message](#when-you-send-a-data-message) section.
-       Note that she will perform a new DH ratchet.
+       Note that she will perform a new DH ratchet with the advertised keys from Bob attached in the data message.
 If she wants to send data messages at this point, she will perform a new DH ratchet as well.

 #### Identity Message